formidablejs/formidablejs.org/docs/frontend.md

 #### Multi-page Application

-To build a multi-page application, use the `create-formidable-app` CLI with the following flags:
+To build a multi-page application, use the `create-formidable` CLI with the following flags:

 ```bash
 npx create-formidable@latest example-app --imba --scaffolding mpa